rust-embedded-community/meta/README.md

 [<img src="assets/logo/rec-logo-250x250.png" align="right" width="250">](https://github.com/rust-embedded-community/meta)

-The [rust-embedded-community][REC] Github organization serves two purposes: increasing the bus factor of hosted crates and provide a place for centralized maturation of experimental crates which are meant to be widely used.
+The [rust-embedded-community][REC] GitHub organization serves two purposes: increasing the bus factor of hosted crates and provide a place for centralized maturation of experimental crates which are meant to be widely used.

 For the official working group dedicated to [Rust] on embedded devices, please refer to the [Rust Embedded Working Group][REWG].